-Another example is when you want to reconfigure the cluster as a whole.
+Another type of upgrade is when you want to reconfigure the cluster as a whole.
 Reasons for reconfiguring the cluster are because you want to add or remove servers from the cluster or you need to modify the number of partitions per server that VoltDB uses.

-Adding servers to the cluster can happen without stopping the database.
+Adding and removing servers from the cluster can happen without stopping the database.
 This is called elastic scaling.
-Removing servers or changing the number of sites per host requires restarting the cluster during a maintenance window.
+Changing the K-Safety factor or number of sites per host requires restarting the cluster during a maintenance window.

-The following sections describe three cases of cluster upgrades:
+The following sections describe five methods of cluster upgrade: